redis/redis-doc/topics/cluster-spec.md

 * `CLUSTER SETSLOT` slot MIGRATING node
 * `CLUSTER SETSLOT` slot IMPORTING node

-The first two commands, `ADDSLOTS` and `DELSLOTS`, are simply used to assign (or remove) slots to a Redis node.
+The first two commands, `ADDSLOTS` and `DELSLOTS`, are used to assign (or remove) slots to a Redis node.
 Assigning a slot means to tell a given master node that it will be in charge of storing and serving content for the specified hash slot.